smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * ```<MM>``` is the numeric month;
 * ```<DD>``` is the numeric day and;
 * ```<N>``` is the log sequence number.

+Log4j has a bug in it where if more than one service logs to the same log source the log files will not rotate.
+Therefore if you have a RIF without (<13/4/2018) a TaxonomyLogger you must upgrade *log4j2.xml* to add the TaxonomyLogger.

+Log4j also tends to chnage the date one day in arrear; i..e it will start on the corerect day and then be one day behind.
+Changing to SL4J, which is a much more modern logger would probsably fix these issues but Tomcat is built with log4j.
+This means to use log4j a custom Tomcat would be required with all the support difficulties this would entail.

 Other messages go to the console.
 RIF middleware message **DO NOT** go to the console so we can find messages not using *rifGenericLibrary.util.RIFLogger*.
 You can change this.